Tuesdays, 12:30-5:30 p.m.

 Class web page: http://udel.edu/~mcdonald/geneticssyllabus.html

-This schedule has links to the online lab manual for the course.
-The web pages will be revised throughout the semester, up until the morning of each lab, so don't print them out ahead of time.
+This schedule has links to the instructions for each day's lab.
+I'll post the instructions shortly before each lab, so don't print them out ahead of time.

 Each of you will complete two semester-long projects.
-One will involve surveying allozyme variation in natural populations of an invertebrate.
-I will assign you one species of insect, isopod, or other invertebrate that is easy to collect and easy to identify.
-With the assistance of your classmates, you will collect samples from at least six locations and look for variation in allele frequency.
-Students with insects or isopods will collect samples within walking or bicycling distance of Newark, while students with marine invertebrates will collect on a couple of day-long field trips on Saturdays or Sundays.
+One will involve surveying allozyme variation in natural populations of an invertebrate or plant.
+I will assign you one species that is easy to collect and easy to identify.
+With the assistance of your classmates, you will collect samples from at least four locations and look for variation in allele frequency.
+You'll spent most of the lab time in September collecting your organisms, then in October and early November you'll run gels to observe genetic variation.

 The second project will be a mass selection experiment on a quantitative trait in the microworm, Panagrellus redivivus.
 Working as a team of 4, you will design an experiment to measure a quantitative trait and select for an extreme value of this trait over multiple generations.
-Each student will then perform this experiment individually, so the team has 4 replicates of the same experiment.
+Each of you will then perform this experiment individually, so the team has 4 replicates of the same experiment.
+You'll do this for about an hour a week, from mid-September to Dec.
+1.

 There are no fixed office hours.
 You can make an appointment by talking to me before or after class, or by e-mailing me.